I started my training to become a Nurse in 1984, and qualified as a Registered General Nurse (R.G.N) in 1987.

 1999 I studied for a Diploma of Higher Education (Dip H. Ed) in antenatal teaching for the NCT.
 I gained my diploma in 2002.

-I also visited “The Farm” in Tennessee in 2002 to find out why their women are so good at giving birth.
-It was good to learn from Ina May Gaskin and her colleagues that women’s belief that they can give birth, and the midwife’s belief in the women, turns into a positive feedback loop which really makes a difference to outcomes.
-Also believing in the natural process and not interferring has led to amazing birth statistics.
+Another important part of my education was visiting “The Farm” in Tennessee in 2002 to find out why their clients are so good at giving birth.
+It was good to learn from Ina May Gaskin and her colleagues that a woman or birthing person’s belief that they can give birth, combined with the midwife’s belief in them, turns into a positive feedback loop, which makes a huge difference to birth outcomes.
+Midwives believing in the natural process, and not interfering unnecessarily has contributed to their amazing birth statistics as published in her book Spiritual Midwifery.